carlosmwh1985/hexGame/README.md

 # hexGame in C++
 ## by Carlos Granados

-A very first implementation of the game of hex in C++, for 2 players.
+A very first implementation of the game of hex in C++.

+The first implementation is for 2 players.
+A second is on its way, for one player vs the machine (using AI).

 The makefile compile directly the code, using the intel compilers...